 For reenactors with a scientific or constructive bent, Company E, 1st Missouri Engineers, offers training and practice in the work of the military engineer, including field cartography and planning and construction of field fortifications.

 As a family-oriented unit, we have a large contingent of civilians who participate with the Brigade, both male and female.
-From our field agent, who speculates in cotton as well as less savory areas of trade, to our active group of Turner Ladies, who support their men with reminders of home and hearth, the civilian impression is well-represented.
+From our field agent representing the Western Sanitary Commission to our active group of Turner Ladies, who support their men with reminders of home and hearth, the civilian impression is well-represented.

 The military and civilian units of the Turner Brigade are joined together in the Association of the Turner Brigade.
 Its purpose is to provide a venue for members to offer a true and informed portrayal of soldiers and civilians of the Civil War period, to enhance the reenacting experience of members by coordinating activities of affiliated units, and to present to the public the unique educational experience of the Civil War period that only living historians can create.